docker/docs/swarm/configure-tls.md

 - It's own public key (cert)

 The procedure below shows you how to copy these files from the CA server to each server using `scp`.
-As part of the copy procedure, you'll rename each file as follows on each node:
+As part of the copy procedure, rename each file as follows on each node:

 | Original name           | Copied name |